Long Break £49 Each way

 While the region may be best known as the centre of the fine wine world, there's plenty more to see besides the award-winning vineyards and glasses of freshly poured red.

-Take a look at the incredible array of things to do in Bordeaux on an escape to France with P&O Ferries today.
+Take a look at the incredible array of things to do in Bordeaux when you take a P&O ferry to France today.

 Old Town Wonders in Bordeaux